-Some publications include: "The Gendered Impact of Covid: Or "How to Covid, Like a Girl" in the Journal of Lutheran Ethics (April 2021), Reviews for The Christian Century, "Lives and Visions" Oxford Handbook to Mystical Theology (2020); "The Mystic Traveler in a Global Spiritual Age" in Teaching Interreligious Encounters Eds.
-Marc Pugliese and Alexander Hwang (Oxford, 2017); Cambridge Companion to Christian Mysticism (2012); “The Power of Books and the Practice of Mysticism in the Fourteenth Century: Heinrich of Nördlingen and Margaret Ebner with Mechthild’s Flowing Light of the Godhead” Church History.
+Some publications include: "Riven.
+A Mysticism of Place in Times of Grief" (forthcoming special issue on Contemplative Ecology Journal of Contemplative Studies); "To See Through a Glass Not Dimly.
+Angela of Foligno with Glass as Mystic Incarnation" with Nancy Thomspon Publication of the Andrew Ladis Memorial Trecento Conference (2023); "Quickening Holiness.
+Subversive Reading and Writing as Generative in Thomas of Cantimpré's Mystical Accounts" Syndicate Symposium on Rachel Smith's Excessive Saints (2022); "The Gendered Impact of Covid: Or "How to Covid, Like a Girl" in the Journal of Lutheran Ethics (April 2021); Reviews and here for The Christian Century, "Lives and Visions" Oxford Handbook to Mystical Theology (2020); "The Mystic Traveler in a Global Spiritual Age" in Teaching Interreligious Encounters Eds.
+Marc Pugliese and Alexander Hwang (Oxford, 2017); co-editor with Amy Hollywood of The Cambridge Companion to Christian Mysticism (2012); “The Power of Books and the Practice of Mysticism in the Fourteenth Century: Heinrich of Nördlingen and Margaret Ebner with Mechthild’s Flowing Light of the Godhead” Church History.
 Studies in Christianity and Culture (March 2007);”Swimming in the Trinity.
 Mechthild of Magdeburg’s Mystical Play” Spiritus.
 A Journal of Christian Spirituality (Spring 2004).